janusmartinlee/Resume/resume-english.md

 Bachelor project at Oticon A/S:
 Detection and classification of reverberant environments for the application in hearing aids.

-- A study in algorithms for blind reverberation time estimation.
-- Implementation and verification of algorithms in MATLAB.
+- A study in algorithms for blind reverberation time estimation, with tmplementation and verification in MATLAB.

 **Adgangskursus**
 DTU - Technical University of Denmark *(2007 – 2008)*